Functionality to report data produced by most workflow steps such as features, feature groups, formula and compound annotations, and TPs.

 report reports all workflow data in an interactive HTML file.
 The reports include both

-tabular data (e.g. retention times, annotation properties, screening results) and varios plots (e.g.
+tabular data (e.g. retention times, annotation properties, screening results) and various plots (e.g.

 chromatograms, (annotated) mass spectra and many more).
 This function uses functionality from other R packages,